-The first case is when there is one Sonar line segment and one Biris or Complex line segment.
-Since BIRIS is much more accurate than sonar, we project the Sonar line segment onto the Biris/Complex line segment.
-In all other cases, we merge two line segments by taking into account the confidence measure (f_i) associated with each one, and its length (l_i) .
-If the two line segments intersect, then a new line segment passing through the point of intersection is created with slope m (Equation 1) where m_i is the slope of the line segment with the largest confidence measure (length multiplied by confidence).
-If the two line segments do not intersect, then we identify their two nearest endpoints and calculate a weighted midpoint using the same weights used for the slope, thereby creating a new line segment passing through the weighted midpoint with a slope m as described above.
+The first case is when there is one Sonar line segment and one BIRIS or Complex line segment.
+Since BIRIS is much more accurate than sonar, we project the Sonar line segment onto the BIRIS/Complex line segment.
+In all other cases, we merge two line segments by taking into account the confidence measure $(f_i)$ associated with each one, and its length $(l_i)$ .
+If the two line segments intersect, then a new line segment passing through the point of intersection is created with slope m as given by the equation 1 where $m_i$ is the slope of the line segment with the largest confidence measure (length multiplied by confidence).
+If the two line segments don't intersect, then we identify their two nearest endpoints and calculate a weighted midpoint using the same weights used for the slope, thereby creating a new line segment passing through the weighted midpoint with a slope m as described above.